gitmarek/supercollider-nanoKONTROL2/README.md

 ## Usage within SuperCollider
+First, connect the device by e.g. `MIDIIn.connectAll;`, find the uid of the port the controller is connected to and specify it as a `srcID` argument.
+If nanoKONTROL2 is connected to one of the out ports by i.e.
+`MIDIOut.connect(outport, device)`, where `device` is its position in the `MIDIClient.destinations` list, then you can specify the outport number as well in order to enable LED functionality.
+The class will try to put nanoKONTROL2 into the external LED mode.
+If you want to return to the internal led mode (I have no idea, what for), please use KORG Kontrol Editor, or set the factory defaults for the device.

 The code reads controller MIDI data and maps them linearly to buses at control rate.
 The data from faders is mapped to the interval `[0,1]`;
 whereas the data from knobs to `[-1,1]`.